hackerb9/ssa-baby-names/README.md

   > &lt;_name_>,&lt;_sex_>,&lt;_max occurances_>,&lt;_max year_>

-  File is sorted by most babies named in a single year, from most to least.
+  File is sorted by most babies named in a single year.
   Each name is listed only once, under the sex that had the most occurances.
 For example, `Charlie` occurs as male, but not female.